Skip to content

 • Replace all electrolytic capacitors.

-• Supply ROM A EPROM.
+• Supply ROM A EPROM with factory 'RIM A'.

 • Bass drum trigger input not working.